zammad/zammad-admin-documentation/channels/email/email-headers.rst

 .. tip::

-   When using attributes that require date / time values, ensure to use Time Zoned Times. e.g. for 28th September 2021 on 8 am CEST, either use:
+   When using attributes that require date / time values, ensure to use Time Zoned Times. e.g. for 28th September 2021 on 8 am CEST, you can use one of the following examples:

    * ``2021-09-28T08:00:00+0200``
    * ``2021-09-28T08:00:00+02:00``